-If you’ve read any of the Solvable debt relief company reviews, you may have noticed a number ranging from 1 to 10 that represents a company’s “Solvable Rating.”
+If you’ve read any of the Solvable back tax assistance company reviews, you may have noticed a number ranging from 1 to 10 that represents a company’s “Solvable Rating.”

-Just as a consumers’ credit rating determines how lenders perceive their likelihood to pay off debt, the Solvable Rating represents how trustworthy and reliable we believe a financial services firm to be.
+Just as a consumers’ credit rating determines how lenders perceive their likelihood to pay off back taxes, the Solvable Rating represents how trustworthy and reliable we believe a financial services firm to be.

 Our proprietary Solvable Rating is based on a number of factors that, combined, tell you how likely the company might be to help you solve your specific financial problems and take the first steps toward better financial health.
 Solvable Ratings are never influenced by advertising or affiliate marketing.

 The Solvable Rating gives you our perspective on how companies compare based on our research.

 Considerations for ratings include, but are not limited to:

 The Solvable Rating is a subjective rating that represents all factors evaluated by our editorial team and expert researchers.

 In determining Solvable Ratings and compiling information for our company reviews, we leverage publicly available information from highly reputable sources.
 We also take into consideration information posted on the company’s own website, including the company history, policies, services offered.